reputation-network/rey-docs/docs/contents/reference/registry.rst

 - App reward: the expected reward for the app's service.
 If omitted, zero reward is assumed.

-- App schema: the schema to be used by the app when returning its output.
+- App schema: the :ref:`schema <schema>`_ to be used by the app when returning its output.

 - App dependencies: a list of address for whom the app needs read permissions to properly run.